hmis-tools/hmis-api-server/API.md

 basis for new development now, since they are based on HUD 2010 instead of on HUD 2014, but we list them here for reference:

 * [OpenHMIS API v1](https://drive.google.com/viewerng/viewer?a=v&pid=sites&srcid=cGNuaS5vcmd8b3BlbmhtaXN8Z3g6NGVmMWE3NzQ5OWRlOTA0Mw).
-This API is implemented by [github.com/PCNI/OpenHMIS](https://github.com/PCNI/OpenHMIS), and is the API currently used by the [Homeless Helper](https://github.com/PCNI/homeless-helper) application.
+This API is implemented by the [deprecated_v1_api branch](https://github.com/PCNI/OpenHMIS/tree/deprecated_v1_api), and is the API currently used by the [Homeless Helper](https://github.com/PCNI/homeless-helper) application.

 * [OpenHMIS API v2](https://code.google.com/p/openciss/wiki/openCISS_API_v2).
 No clients use this version and no known servers implement it.